Villavu/Simba/Doc/sphinx/whysimba.rst

 However this does not guarantee a bug free program.
 (Bug free programs don't exist)

-Should you encouter a bug, please consider sending a bug report so we can resolve the issue: :ref:`bugreport`.
+Should you encounter a bug, please consider sending a bug report so we can resolve the issue: :ref:`bugreport`.

 Cross Platform